MeetMe/VorpalBunny/README.md

 Vorpal Bunny
 ===========

-Vorpal Bunny is a publishing client for RabbitMQ's JSON-RPC Channel Plugin
+Vorpal Bunny is an experimental rabbitmq-jsonrpc-channel PHP driver designed to allow expedited single call HTTP delivery for Basic.Deliver calls to RabbitMQ.

-The goal is to be a light-weight tool for higher throughput with smaller protocol overhead for calling Basic.Publish from PHP applications.
+The goal is to be a light-weight tool for higher throughput with smaller protocol overhead for single-call of Basic.Push per application execution.

 Vorpal Bunny uses PHP with CURL and APC to reduce the traffic footprint for clients who do nothing but publishing.
 The workflow is to allow the client